hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storeserv.md

 ### Add backends ###{#add-backend}

+**Note**: Ensure that you allocate only those CPGs which will be used by this cloud.
+Changing any attributes of CPG after allocating may disrupt cloud functionality if the corresponding change is not updated here.

 1. In the Configure Cloud page, click **StoreServs** Tab to activate it.

 2. Click **Add Backend** displayed at the top to open the StoreServ Volume Backend page.